KonstantinKalinichenko/Payments-Analysis/README.md

 | ---------- | ------------ |
 | 2572397152 | Saudi Arabia |
 | 3067879511 | Malaysia     |

+**Project Structure:**

+Below is an overview of the main directories and files in this repository:

+Payments-Analysis/
+├── data/
+├── results/
+├── sql/
+├── schema.png
+├── tasks.md
+└── README.md

+**data**:

+This directory contains the raw input data used for the payment analysis of a fictional streaming platform called Streamora.

+**results:**

+The results/ folder stores the outputs of the analysis, such as aggregated tables, query results, reports, or exported data produced as part of the SQL analysis.

+**sql:**

+This directory contains SQL scripts used to analyze the data.
+The scripts typically include queries for data extraction, joins, aggregations, and calculations of business metrics related to payments, revenue, and user behavior.

+**schema.png:**

+schema.png is a database schema diagram that visualizes the data model.
+It shows tables, relationships, and key fields, helping to understand how the data is structured and connected.

+**tasks.md:**

+The tasks.md file describes the project tasks and analytical goals.
+It outlines the business questions to be answered and the objectives of the analysis, providing context for the SQL queries and results.

 <img width="742" height="395" alt="schema" src="https://github.com/user-attachments/assets/a6945cea-9273-4873-9af9-ece00847e66c" />